Commitment to protecting your personal data

 We keep this policy updated to reflect changes in our practices and applicable legislation

-- Change Notification: Prior communication for substantial modifications
+- Change notification: Prior communication of substantial modifications

-- Publication on this website with update date
+- Publication on this web page with update date

 - Email notification for substantial changes